University of Central Arkansas: College of Business

 Business students attending the University of Central Arkansas can pursue an associate, bachelor's, or graduate degree through this college.

 College of Health and Behavioral Sciences

 This college offers bachelor and graduate degrees.
 ROTC students at the University of Central Arkansas attend this college for training as a commissioned officer.

-College of Liberal Arts
+College of Arts, Humanities, and Social Sciences

 There are multiple fields of study available within the College of Liberal Arts.
 The college offers graduate and bachelor's degrees.

-College of Education

-The university's College of Education trains future teachers and educators.

 Drama and theatre arts

 The University of Central Arkansas participates annually in the Kennedy Center American College Theatre Festival.
 UCA also holds the annual Arkansas High School Audition Day which is a chance for any High School senior interested in majoring in theater to audition before most of the theatre programs in the state of Arkansas.
 UCA Theatre is accredited by the National Association of Schools of Theatre.

 Public Appearances

 UCA Public Appearances is a division of the university's College of Fine Arts & Communication.
 Its primary responsibilities are to manage the Donald W. Reynolds Performance Hall—a 1,200-seat, state-of-the-art theater—and to develop and present performing arts programming in the hall.

 The Reynolds Performance Hall opened on September 15, 2000, with a sold-out concert by the late Ray Charles.
 Since then, the theater has hosted numerous celebrities, including Loretta Lynn, Rhonda Vincent, Seth Meyers, Gavin DeGraw, the Temptations, Gladys Knight, Ronan Tynan, The Golden Dragon Acrobats, Frankie Valli & the Four Seasons, mezzo-soprano Denyce Graves, Dallas Cowboys owner Jerry Jones, local composer David William Allison, and many national and international touring companies.

-A four-person full-time staff, two part-time staff, and numerous student workers are employed by Public Appearances.

 UCA Public Appearances manages UCA Ticket Central, which provides ticketing services for all non-athletic ticketed events on the campus.
 UCA Ticket Central serves Public Appearances, UCA Theatre, the Conway Symphony Orchestra, the Arkansas Shakespeare Theatre, Student Activities events, and events sponsored by organizations within and outside the university.

-UCA Public Appearances is supported by State funds, funds generated by the UCA Performing Arts fees, grants, ticket sales, and donations.